-Prior to joining Keystone College in August 2017, I worked extensively in a range of settings including mental health and nonprofit, social care, applied forensic psychology research, sport psychology and more recently in organizational change consultancy.
+Prior to joining Keystone in 2017, I worked in a range of roles and settings, including management, consultancy, mental health, social care and the nonprofit sector.
 These are experiences that I have enjoyed immensely and that have considerably shaped my views on psychology and the way that I teach.
-I am an active researcher and my scholarly interests include team and organizational culture, elite sport environments, existential psychology and themes of identity, meaning, and choice.

 Education – Degrees & Certifications

 - Ph.D.
-Sport Psychology (ABD), Liverpool John Moores University, England
+Sport Psychology, Liverpool John Moores University, England

 - MSc.
 Sport Psychology.
 Liverpool John Moores University, England